Makktu/StarDrifter-2025/README.md

 ## Tue 20 May 2025
 Started on making the game as a whole look better.
 World Environment tweaks.
 Glow, contrast etc.

+## Wed 21 May 2025
+Working on appearance of world sprite - trying to eliminate jagged lines etc. Blurring the edges 'works' but looks about as bad.